Skip to main content

 The park owner is responsible for maintaining the caravan park and any caravans they own in ‘good repair’.
 If you are hiring a caravan from someone else, the caravan owner is responsible for maintaining it.
 If you own your caravan, you are generally responsible for repairs to it, and the park owner is responsible for repairs to your site and the communal areas of the park.

 You must tell the park or caravan owner as soon as possible, and in writing, if anything is damaged or needs to be repaired, especially if not fixing the problem could cause more damage.
-If you apply to VCAT to claim for compensation, but did not give written notice about the problem to the park or caravan owner, it could affect your claim.
+If you apply to Rental Dispute Resolution Victoria (RDRV) to claim compensation, but did not give written notice about the problem to the park or caravan owner, it could affect your claim.
 Find out more about reporting damage on our page on repairs and maintenance.

 If the park or caravan owner delays or doesn’t do repairs after you have reported a problem, you can claim compensation for what that cost you.
 Keep evidence of the problem and your costs to include in your claim.